quicwg/wg-materials/charter/charter.md

 the WG.
 However, new QUIC extensions that support development and experimentation with new congestion control schemes may fall under the third work area.

+The working group will specify how QUIC stream multiplexing and other application-oriented extensions (such as Datagram) can be adapted to work over a secure, reliable and bidirectional byte stream substrate.
+No effort will be made to enable insecure substrates.